Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Examples

 and its group of periods $P$ is $\frac{1}{2\pi} \mathbb{Z}$.
 The action is generated by the following tight circle-valued Hamiltonian

 whose level sets are diffeomorphic to $\mathbb{T}^3$.
 The reduced spaces are homeomorphic to $\mathbb{T}^2$, and therefore the genus invariant is $1$.

 The action is free, and therefore there are no exceptional orbits, meaning that the isotropy data invariant is trivial.
-The Duistermaat-Heckman function is constant, as expected from Lemma \ref{duistermaat_heckman_constant}, and the Duistermaat-Heckman constant is $2\pi$.
-Moreover, just like in the previous example, the Seifert fibration is a principal $S^1$-bundle, hence its Seifert Euler number is just the regular Chern number, which is zero (see Lemma \ref{duistermaat_heckman_constant}).
+The Duistermaat-Heckman function is constant, as expected from Lemma~\ref{duistermaat_heckman_constant}, and by Equation~\eqref{dh_vol_eq} the Duistermaat-Heckman constant is equal to $1$.
+Moreover, just like in the previous example, the Seifert fibration is a principal $S^1$-bundle, hence its Seifert Euler number is just the regular Chern number, which is zero (see Lemma~\ref{duistermaat_heckman_constant}).

 The monodromy invariant is the conjugacy class of the element $[f]$ in $\mcg(\Sigma_1)$, where the map $f:\mathbb{T}^2 \rightarrow \mathbb{T}^2$ is given by restricting the map $F$ to the last 2 coordinates $p_2$ and $q_2$: